Information for medical practitioners on becoming an approved supplier of PBS subsidised medicines in an area that does not have a pharmacy.

 - you need to hold a current registration with the relevant state or territory medical board

 - you must be willing to supply PBS medicines to any person in that area who presents a valid PBS prescription

-To become an approved PBS medical practitioner, you need to submit an Application for approval to prescribe medications under the Pharmaceutical Benefits Scheme by a registered medical practitioner form.
+To become an approved PBS medical practitioner, you need to submit an Application for a medical practitioner to supply pharmaceutical benefits form.

 An approval granted to a medical practitioner for a particular area will be cancelled if a pharmacy is approved under section 90 to supply PBS subsidised medicines to the community in that area.